Fulton Woodruff Bevans

 Brief Life History of Fulton Woodruff

-When Fulton Woodruff Bevans was born on 27 July 1920, in Cardston, Alberta, Canada, his father, Frank Ellsworth Bevans, was 26 and his mother, Erma Adeline Woodruff, was 29.
-He had at least 1 daughter.
-He immigrated to Sweet Grass, Montana, United States in 1941.
-He died on 20 April 2007, in Cardston, Alberta, Canada, at the age of 86, and was buried in Cardston, Alberta, Canada.
+When Fulton Woodruff Bevans was born on 27 July 1920, in Cardston County, Alberta, Canada, his father, Frank Ellsworth Bevans, was 26 and his mother, Erma Adeline Woodruff, was 29.
+He immigrated to World in 1943 and lived in Cardston, Cardston County, Alberta, Canada in 1931 and Lethbridge, Alberta, Canada in 1931.
+He died on 20 April 2007, in Cardston County, Alberta, Canada, at the age of 86, and was buried in Cardston County, Alberta, Canada.

 Do you know Fulton Woodruff?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account